Patient ResourcesUltrasound

 Anisotropy is an image artifact, meaning a spot or feature in the ultrasound image that is introduced by accident and does not exist in the tissue being scanned.
 Such image artifacts disappear when the angle of the probe is changed.

-Tips to help interpret an ultrasound image
+Tips on how to read an ultrasound

 Tip 1: Review your radiology report findings first

 Before reviewing any images, it’s important to first examine the findings in your accompanying radiology report, when available.
+They usually provide a short paragraph with an overview of any findings or impressions.

 Get early access to your ultrasound results